About the Journal

 Authorship

-NJDVL adheres to the policy published and regularly updated by International Committee of Medical Journal Editors (ICMJE).
+NJDVL adheres to the policy published and regularly updated by the International Committee of Medical Journal Editors (ICMJE).
 All authors should meet all four following criteria for authorship, and all who meet the four criteria should be identified as authors.

-1. Substantial contributions to the conception, design of the work; or the acquisition, analysis, or interpretation of data for the work; AND
+1. Substantial contributions to the conception, design of the work, or the acquisition, analysis, or interpretation of data for the work; AND

 2. Drafting the work or critical revision for important intellectual content; AND